Exploring the possibility of a complex-valued non-Gaussianity measure for quantum states of light

 \section{Abstract}

 We consider a quantity that is the differential relative entropy between a generic Wigner function and a Gaussian one.
 We prove that said quantity is minimized with respect to its Gaussian argument, if both Wigner functions in the argument of the Wigner differential entropy have the same first and second moments, i.e., if the Gaussian argument is the \emph{Gaussian associate} of the other, generic Wigner function.
 Therefore, we introduce the differential relative entropy between any Wigner function and its Gaussian associate and we examine its potential as a non-Gaussianity measure.
-We prove that said quantity is faithful, invariant under Gaussian unitary operations, and find a sufficient condition on its monotonic behavior under Gaussian channels.
-We provide numerical results supporting aforesaid condition.
 The proposed, phase-space based non-Gaussianity measure is complex-valued, with its imaginary part possessing the physical meaning of the Wigner function's negative volume.
 At the same time, the real part of this measure provides an extra layer of information, rendering the complex-valued quantity a measure of non-Gaussianity, instead of a quantity pertaining only to the negativity of the Wigner function.
-We examine the measure's usefulness to non-Gaussian quantum state engineering with partial measurements.
+We prove that the measure (both the real and imaginary part) is faithful, invariant under Gaussian unitary operations, and find a sufficient condition on its monotonic behavior under Gaussian channels.
+We provide numerical results supporting aforesaid condition.
+Additionally, we examine the measure's usefulness to non-Gaussian quantum state engineering with partial measurements.